tingfengx/tingfengx.github.io/index.md

 # Tingfeng Xia | Personal Site

 ## About me
-I am currently a Computer Science Specialist (cGPA 3.9/4.0) at University of Toronto (UTSG).
+I am currently a Computer Science Specialist student(cGPA 3.9/4.0) at University of Toronto (UTSG).
-### What I'm up to recently
+### What I'm up to recently...
-Working as group, developing a software that takes an remote senseing image as input and outputs water quality indexes with focus on the detection of blue—green algae for the Taihu Lake
+Working as group, developing a software that takes an remote senseing image as input and outputs water quality indexes with focus on the detection of blue—green algae for the Taihu Lake.
 <br/>
 [Click me for CV](/assets/CV.md)